jepemo/awesome-complexity/README.md

 [**A First Course in Network Theory**](https://www.amazon.com/gp/product/0198726465/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0198726465&linkCode=as2&tag=jepemolinks-20&linkId=da3e3152bd1f52033a945f7f98543aac) by [Ernesto Estrada](https://scholar.google.es/citations?user=6z233EAAAAAJ&hl=ca&oi=ao) - Diverse nature of the study of complex networks by balancing the needs of students from very different backgrounds.
 It references the most commonly used concepts in network theory, provides examples of their applications in solving practical problems, and clear indications on how to analyse their results.

+### Self organization and emergence

+[**How Nature Works: the science of self-organized criticality**](https://www.amazon.com/gp/product/038798738X?ie=UTF8&tag=jepemolinks-20&camp=1789&linkCode=xm2&creativeASIN=038798738X) by Per Bak - Introduction to Complexity/Self-Organization with a lot of nature examples.

+[**Ecodynamics: A New Theory of Societal Evolution**](https://www.amazon.com/gp/product/0803916833?ie=UTF8&tag=jepemolinks-20&camp=1789&linkCode=xm2&creativeASIN=0803916833) by Kenneth E. Boulding - Exposition of how society evolves

 ## Articles and Papers

 - Anderson P. W., K. J. Arrow, and D. Pines (Eds.).
 [The Economy as an Evolving Complex System](http://www.econ.tuwien.ac.at/lva/compeco.se/artikel/intro_the_economy_as_an_evolving_complex_system_2_sfi_silverberg_web.pdf), Addison-Wesley, Redwood City CA, 1988